The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \Rightarrow\left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \left[\sum_{e\in c}\left(l_e\frac{\Delta z_{e, k}u_{e, k}}{A_c\Delta z_{c, k}}\right) + \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}}\right]\nonumber\\ &- \frac{1}{2}\sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Bigg[\left(\frac{\Delta z_{e, k - 1}}{\Delta z_{c, k - 1}}J_{e, k - 1}u_{e, k - 1} + \textcolor{blue}{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}\right)\nonumber\\ &- \left(\textcolor{blue}{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}} + \frac{\Delta z_{e, k + 1}}{\Delta z_{c, k + 1}}J_{e, k + 1}u_{e, k + 1}\right)\Bigg].\tag{33.69}\label{eq:div_c-grid_shallow_terrain_concrete} \end{align} \]

 The terms in the first line correspond to Eq.
 (26.63), the terms in the last two equations are the orographic correction terms.
-These disappear in the case $\mathbf{J} = \mathbf{0}$.
-The terms marked blue cancel each other out and can be ignored.
+These vanish in the case $\mathbf{J} = \mathbf{0}$.
+The terms marked in blue cancel each other out and can be ignored.

 \[ \begin{align} \left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \frac{1}{V_{c, k}}\left(\sum_{e\in c}A_{e, k}u_{e, k} + A_{c, k - 1/2}v^{(v)}_{c, k - 1/2, \text{GK}} - A_{c, k + 1/2}v^{(v)}_{c, k + 1/2, \text{GK}}\right). \end{align} \]